benbucksch/autoconfig-spec/draft-ietf-mailmaint-autoconfig.md

 The client SHOULD validate that the config file is valid XML, and if the XML syntax is invalid, the client SHOULD ignore the entire file.
-In contrast, if there are syntactically valid, but unknown elements or properties, the client MUST NOT ignore the file.
+In contrast, if there are merely unknown elements or properties, the client MUST NOT ignore the file.

-The client SHOULD take only the elements and attributes that are supported by the client, and MUST ignore the others that are unknown to the client.
+The client SHOULD read only the elements and attributes that are supported by the client, and MUST ignore the others that are unknown to the client.